-Simply referred to as crypto, it works using the blockchain technology to manage and record transactions.
+Simply referred to as crypto, it works using blockchain technology to manage and record transactions.
 One of its best selling points is its security and freedom, as it can exist outside the control of the government and central agencies.

 As mentioned, the cryptographic process is made through blockchain.
 This technology makes the transaction verified and recorded, giving you the confidence to entrust your money online.

 Blockchain works like an open ledger that keeps track of every transaction made using cryptocurrency.
 Each exchange corresponds to a unique code.
 This makes it almost impossible to make counterfeit and fraudulent transactions.
-It’s also an open-source and decentralised system to prevent anyone from tampering the records.
+It’s also an open-source and decentralised system to prevent anyone from tampering with the records.

 A block is the data storage for every transaction made using cryptocurrency.

-When you make a transaction, every information is formed into a block.
+When you make a transaction, every piece of information is formed into a block.
 Once the transaction is formed into a block, it can’t be rewritten, edited, nor removed.
 This ensures the security and reliability of the transaction.